mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/PrestaShop/index.md

    Your email address.
    *Note: You must enter a valid email address to setup a PrestaShop installation.*

+*  **Password:**
+   The PrestaShop admins default password.
+   *Note: You will need this password to login into your new PrestaShop blog, please write this down.*

 *  **Directory:**
    The installation directory.
 If it is left blank the PrestaShop files will be copied directly to the document root folder.
    *Note: Do not install over a previous installation of Prestashop!
 Files will be overwritten without warning.*